dannycab/phy415fall23/content/9_assignments/worked-problem-7.md

-# Worked Problem Assignment 6
+# Worked Problem Assignment 7

-**Due 10 Nov 23**
+**Due 1 Dec 23**

-We have shown that we can use a Fourier Transform to decompose a function into its frequency components.
-We've graphed the solutions, and we've seen how we can construct signals with certain properties.
-In this assignment, you are asked to use these tools to solve a problem of your choosing.
-Consider a scenario where a signal of some sort is being generated and you want to understand the frequency content of the signal.
-You can use the tools we have developed to do this.
+We have started to use probability and counting statistics to understand the behavior of systems.
+In this worked problem, you will explore a system of your choosing.

 [**Updated Rubric**](./updated_rubric.md)